oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 *   the control and the ownership of the VM is passed from source to destination after a succesfull migration
 *   if migration fails, the source keeps running and the destination is trasparently (= without explicit user intervention) destroyed

+A migration is triggered using the 'migrate' verb and is implemented using the *VM.migrate* method.
+A migration is carried by a service thread, *MigrationSourceThread*, which uses a couple more threads to monitor the operation:

+*   *MigrationMonitorThread* polls libvirt periodically and report the migration progress
+*   *MigrationDowntimeThread* controls the maximum allowed downtime and updates libvirt during the migration.
+The purpose is to avoid the guest OS go paused during the migration, or to minimize the pause duration

+*MigrationSourceThread* performs the following steps to do the migration (in the *run* method)

+*   establish a connection to the destination host, optionally secured unsing SSL, using the XML-RPC bindings and make sure a VM with the same ID is not running on that host. (*_setupVdsConnection*)
+*   prepares the destination machine parameters from the migration source: the destination VM must be a clone of the source VM, so the guest OS should see no difference.

+(*_setupRemoteMachineParams*)

+*   save the source state for checkpointing
+*   create the destination VM, empty.
+Here on the destination hosts starts the 'Migration Destination' startup flow.
+See below for more details. (*_startUnderlyingMigration*)
+*   run the Downtime control and the Migration Monitor threads. (*_startUnderlyingMigration*)
+*   starts the actual migration using libvirt's *migrateToURI2* call (*_startUnderlyingMigration*)
+*   if migration ends well, save the Source VM state and put the source VM Down with success code (*_finishSuccesfully*)

+Is worth to note that a lot of details are been skipped here and this summary just cover the basic succesfull case.
+See the migration page for a deeper explanation about migration, error scenarios and more detailed documentation.

 ## Rewrite objectives

 *   add more tests! **both** unit-tests and functional (probably need to revamp vm functional tests as well)